influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 ### Update Telegraf configurations
-If using Telegraf configurations migrated to or stored in InfluxDB Cloud, [update your Telegraf configurations](/influxdb/cloud/telegraf-configs/update/) **in InfluxDB Cloud** to write to both InfluxDB OSS 2.x and InfluxDB Cloud:
+If using Telegraf configurations migrated to or stored in InfluxDB Cloud, [update your Telegraf configurations](/influxdb/cloud/telegraf-configs/update/) **in InfluxDB Cloud** to write to both InfluxDB 2.x and InfluxDB Cloud:

 1. [Update your Telegraf configuration](/influxdb/cloud/telegraf-configs/update/)
     with a second `influxdb_v2` output to write to your InfluxDB Cloud instance.

     ##### Example dual-write Telegraf configuration
     ```toml
-    # Write metrics to InfluxDB OSS 2.x
+    # Write metrics to InfluxDB 2.x
     [[outputs.influxdb_v2]]
       urls = ["https://localhost:8086"]
       token = "$INFLUX_TOKEN"